Michael C. Appleby

-Michael Calvert Appleby OBE is a British ethologist and animal welfare scientist, especially for farm animals.
+Michael Calvert Appleby is a British ethologist and animal welfare scientist, especially for farm animals.
 He obtained a BSc in Zoology at the University of Bristol and a PhD in Animal Behaviour at King's College, Cambridge.
 He then spent 20 years at the Poultry Research Centre in Scotland and the University of Edinburgh researching behaviour, husbandry, and welfare of farm animals.
 He worked for World Animal Protection (previously WSPA) from 2005 to 2016, and is now retired.

 His early work on stocking densities in poultry and the tethering of pregnant sows contributed to the body of evidence that led, eventually, to major changes in animal welfare and the way these animals are kept.
 Appleby helped design the Edinburgh Modified Cage, which is a furnished cage for hens, replacing battery cages to improve animal welfare.

 He was appointed Officer of the Order of the British Empire (OBE) in the 2017 Birthday Honours for services to animal welfare.